a10pepo/EDEM_MDA2425/ALUMNOS/MDAB/CLAUDIA_/README.md

 <p align="center">
 This world is huge and can sometimes be a bit overwhelming, but I’m excited to discover it little by little 🌍
 <p align="center">
-Additionally, I love music, video games, and binge-watching series/movies 🎶🎮🍿
+Additionally, I love pop music, video games, and binge-watching series/movies 🎶🎮🍿

 <br>